-Supplemental feeding may have application for managers seeking to restore bear populations or protect threatened populations, as feeding programs may mitigate the effect of temporary natural food shortages.
-In appropriate contexts (e.g., reducing bear impacts to timber), temporary supplemental feeding may reduce the need to implement other types of control actions like lethal removal.
+Advantages: Supplemental feeding may have application for managers seeking to restore bear populations or protect threatened populations, as feeding programs may mitigate the effect of temporary natural food shortages.
+In appropriate contexts (e.g., reducing bear impacts to timber) temporary supplemental feeding may reduce the need to implement other types of control actions like lethal removal.

-Bears that exploit human-related food resources are responsible for most human-bear conflicts, thus supplemental feeding could enhance conflict.
-Supplemental feeding may lead bears to seek out human food sources (i.e., food conditioning) or lose their wariness of people (i.e., habituation).
+Disadvantages: Bears that exploit human-related food resources are responsible for most human-bear conflicts, thus supplemental feeding could enhance conflict.
+It is possible that supplemental feeding may lead bears to seek out human food sources (i.e., food conditioning) or lose their wariness of people (i.e., habituation).
 Supplemental feeding by the public has increased human-bear conflicts in areas of high human use.
 The effects of supplemental feeding on bears in areas of minimal human use are unknown.
 The feeding of bears in some jurisdictions is illegal.

-In July 1999, the Virginia Department of Game and Inland Fisheries adopted a regulation that prohibited the feeding of wildlife on national forest and department-owned lands.
+In July 1999, the Virginia Department of Game and Inland Fisheries (VDGIF) adopted a regulation that prohibited the feeding of wildlife on national forest and department-owned lands.
 In July 2003, another regulation was passed to prohibit all feeding of bears statewide.
-Prior to the regulation change in 1999, bear hunters annually spent an average of \$163 USD/person for baiting bears.
-The mean amount of food provided by hunters was 10,437 kg/year, or 63 kg food/person/ day (Gray 2001).
+Prior to the regulation change in 1999, bear hunters annually spent an average of \$163/person for baiting bears.
+The mean amount of food provided by an individual hunter was 10,437 kg/year, or 63 kg food/person/day (Gray 2001).
 Most feeding occurred in July, August, and September and included shelled corn, pastries, grease, and bread.
 Supplemental feeding may have provided a substantial amount of food to bears in years of mast shortage, but only about 2% of the bears' diet during good or excellent mast years.
-This example demonstrates the potential amount of artificial food sources placed on the landscape, but whether this type of feeding affects conflict behavior or influences bear population demographics is unknown.
+This example demonstrates the potential that baiting can have, but whether this type of feeding effects conflict behavior or influences bear population demographics is unknown.